-Career Services aims to get students and alumni “market ready” for internships and full-time employment.
+Career Services gets students and alumni “market ready” for internships and full-time employment.
 They offer services ranging from job search strategies and resources, resume and cover letter reviews, practice interviews, prep on marketing campaigns and branding statements, as well as hosting networking opportunities on and off campus.
-For questions, email email@example.com or call (212) 346-1950 in New York City or (914) 773-3415 in Pleasantville.
+For questions, email firstname.lastname@example.org or call (212) 346-1950 in New York City or (914) 773-3415 in Pleasantville.

 Being a commuter student doesn’t mean you can’t get involved on campus.
-Check out Commuter Life in Pleasantville which provides information about programs, events, and resources for commuter students to get involved on campus.
-For NYC students, there is a discount for those using NJ Transit.
+The Center for Student Engagement on the NYC and Pleasantville campuses provides information about programs, events, and resources for commuter students to get involved on campus.
+NJ Transit also offers a student discount.

 Dean for Students